itsk0ntra/assault-cube-hack/README.md

 You can either build it by yourself or download the files in the debug folder.
 I am not responsible for the Users actions.

-Yes, I have an advanced version for ammo, grenades, esp, etc. but no it is only for friends of mine.
+Yes, I have an advanced version for ammo, grenades, esp, etc. but no, i won't give the source code.